RayReynolds/jenkins-docker/README.md

 ```
 docker-compose rm jenkinsmaster
 ```
-The command below will remove all containers (including the data container):
+The command below will remove all containers (including the data container so be aware that any changes will be lost):
 ```
 docker-compose rm
 ```